proto4426/PissoortThesis/README.md

 ```
 ![gap_test](https://github.com/proto4426/PissoortThesis/blob/master/gif/trend_models.gif)

+*Visual problems with the EV Weibull upper end point (red) is due to a `ggplot2´ mispecification*

 ### 3. Splines draws with GAM
 Present the simulation study of the GAM model with splines (see Section 5.2.3)